cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/steps.md

         }
 ```

-6. Use the `collectCodeCoverageResults` method of the `TttHelper` class to download the code coveragre metrics from the Xpediter Code Coverage repository
+6. Use the `collectCodeCoverageResults` method of the `TttHelper` class to download the code coverage metrics from the Xpediter Code Coverage repository

 ```groovy
         stage("Collect Metrics")